Emergency Communications Dispatcher

 Must possess or obtain a Montana driver license within thirty (30) days of employment.
 This position is privy to confidential criminal justice information and may have unsupervised contact with incarcerated individuals and is therefore subject to pre-employment criminal background check.
 May utilize a County vehicle and is subject to a motor vehicle driving history review.

-The starting wage for this position is $19.25 per hour.
-After successful completion of the probationary period and gaining permanent employment status, the wage will increase to $20.25 per hour.
-Following an additional six (6) month period as a permanent employee, the wage will increase to $21.25 per hour.
+The starting wage for this position is $20.25 per hour.
+After successful completion of the probationary period and gaining permanent employment status, the wage will increase to $21.25 per hour.
 Please note during this time period, an employee is not eligible for a COLA (Cost of Living Adjustment) as this is built into the wage steps.
 Eligible for situational stipends after reaching permanent status.

 This position requires enrollment in the Public Employees Retirement System with an established contribution rate for both the employee and the County.